How to Convey the Value of Your Services (& Sell More Easily)

 But how can you do that?

-• Name your target audience – If you can do that explicitly (for example, “women founders”, “new freelancers”, “middle-aged homeowners”), it makes things even easier
+Name your target audience – If you can do that explicitly and include a relevant descriptor (for example, “introverted women founders”, “new freelancers”, “middle-aged homeowners”), it makes things even easier

-• Create your messaging and marketing with them in mind – If there isn’t a clear category or name that you can use for them, it’s not the end of the world.
+Create your messaging and marketing with them in mind – If there isn’t a clear category or collective noun you can use for them, it’s not a deal-breaker.
 But they should still recognise themselves when you mention their problem and current situation (more on that soon!).
 So, at this stage, just make sure you’re always speaking to this specific ideal client

 Identify the main problem that your service solves for them